tynopet/homework/homework-74/sb_page_42.md

     4. By 1980 all power (electric, atomic, solar) is likely to be almost free
     5. The Japanise car industry is unlikely to be successful in the US market
     6. Man will never reach the Moon
-    7. Television won't very matter in your lifetime or mine
+    7. Television won't matter very much in your lifetime or mine
     8. The internet may become useful for business but never for the general public

 5.